SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 The method does two things:
    1. Creates a command message using the login name of the current computer user.
-   2. Posts the command, subscribing to the `Printed` event which will be generated as the result of the handling the posted command.
+   2. Posts the command, subscribing to the `Printed` event.
+The event will be generated as the result of the handling the posted command.

 Let's review the second thing in details.

 The `client.asGuest()` call starts composing a client request.
-For the sake of the simplicity, we on do this on behalf of a user who is not logged in.
-A real-world application would send start sending most of the commands using the `client.onBehalfOf(UserId)` call.
+For the sake of the simplicity, we do this on behalf of a user who is not logged in.
+A real-world application would send most of the commands using `client.onBehalfOf(UserId)`.

 The `command(commandMessage)` call tells we want to send a command with the passed message.